 Once a sleepy seaside town, Dubrovnik recently emerged as Croatia’s top tourist attraction.
 Not only is it beautiful, but there are endless things to do in Dubrovnik during a visit.

-Movie tours are easily one of the top things to do in Dubrovnik.
+Movie tours are easily one of the top activities in Dubrovnik.
 With its new-found fame, Dubrovnik’s old town now attracts millions of additional visitors every year.

 It’s not hard to see why Dubrovnik’s popularity has skyrocketed.
 With its dazzling views over the Adriatic sea, an old town that you’ll want to get lost in, and plenty of delicious food and wine, Dubrovnik has absolutely earned its nickname, the Pearl of the Adriatic.